 LG was first to the party, with the CX OLED that launched last year – though we’ve since seen both Sony and Philips get in on the 48-inch action too.
 At the moment, each brand only offers a 48-inch size for a single model, though that's set to change in the coming months.
 LG has confirmed 48-inch sizes for the LG C1 OLED and A1 OLED (though not the G1 Gallery OLED), while we expect Sony and Philips to incorporate 48-inch OLEDs into their ranges yet again.

 The main criticism of OLED TVs is still their high prices, and budding OLED adopters have been eagerly awaiting sets at more reasonable price points.
-The LG B9 OLED and Philips OLED 754 are the best value OLEDs we’ve seen so far, and it’s worth noting that 48-inch OLEDs don’t seem to be bringing down the price for the cheapest sets.
+The LG B9 OLED and Philips OLED 754 are the best value OLEDs we’ve seen so far, and it’s worth noting that 48-inch OLEDs don’t seem to be bringing down the price for the cheapest sets just yet.

 TV brands are rather using the smaller size to push their flagship models, meaning they’re not the cheapest OLED sets out there, but they do offer premium quality at a slight discount – and conveniently smaller size – over 55-inch or 65-inch iterations.

-If that sounds like enough of an argument for you, then we’ve listed every currently available 48-inch OLED TV below – including a new model by Bang & Olufsen announced in November 2020.
+If that sounds like enough of an argument for you, then we’ve listed every currently available 48-inch OLED TV below – including a new model by Bang & Olufsen.

 The original 48-inch OLED is the LG CX.
 This is the set topping our best OLED TV guide, and is going to be the go-to 48-inch OLED for many given the quality experience you’re getting for the price.